godotengine/godot-website/collections/_download/android.md

   </p>

   <p>
-    Compared to using the editor on desktop platforms, the experience may be frustrating, especially if you do not use a hardware keyboard and mouse.
+    Compared to using the editor on desktop platforms, the experience may be suboptimal, especially if you do not use a hardware keyboard and mouse.
 See the <a href="https://github.com/godotengine/godot/issues?q=is%3Aissue+is%3Aopen+label%3Aplatform%3Aandroid+label%3Atopic%3Aeditor+">list of known issues affecting the Android editor</a> for more information.
   </p>
 ---